-Here you'll find ways that you can fundraise or seek funding for youth programmes and activities.
+Here you'll find ways that you can fundraise or seek funding for youth programmes and leadership training.
 This is not a comprehensive list but will hopefully help get you started!

 The Salvation Army offers a few options for funding or grants.
 Contact your Corps Officer or Centre Manager, or your Divisional Youth Secretary for more information about any of these opportunities:

-Youth Strategy Grants - As part of its National Youth Strategy, The Territorial Youth Department is offering a limited amount of one-off grants up to $500 to corps/centres to encourage and support initiatives that will promote partnering between different expressions of The Salvation Army and/or create evangelistic opportunities aimed at young people.
-Applications for the next round of grants are open now and are due by 30 November.
-Check out the form for more information and to apply for the grant here.
+Youth Strategy Grants - As part of its National Youth Strategy, the Territorial Youth Department is offering a limited number of one-off grants of up to $500 to corps/centres to encourage and support initiatives that will promote partnering between different expressions of The Salvation Army and/or create evangelistic opportunities aimed at young people.
+Applications for 2020 close Friday, February 28.
+Click here for an application form.

 Divisional Grants - Divisions provide some grant opportunities for various ministries.
 There are certain criteria your ministry will need to meet and you will need to write a proposal for this.
 Talk to your Corps Officer or Centre Manager to see if your idea could be appropriate for a divisional grant.